Human Resources » Paraeducators

 What is a paraeducator?

-Applicants seeking employment as instructional paraeducators who do not have an associate's degree or higher will have to take the ETS ParaPro Assessment test.
-In an effort to make the testing experience go successfully and smoothly, we’ve provided the following tips and helpful study information:
+Applicants seeking employment as instructional paraeducators who do not have an associate's degree or higher will have to take the ParaPro Assessment test.
+You can take the test at home or at a testing location.

 If you find you are in need of further study of a particular concept, try one of the interactive online websites listed below.
 Many of them have games and helpful quizzes to assist learning in a different way.